-Part 1 of this assumption simply states that s is an unbiased signal of an applicant's true underlying creditworthiness, θ .
+Part 1 of this assumption simply states that s is an unbiased signal of an applicant's true underlying creditworthiness, q.
 Part 2 is a symmetry assumption, and guarantees that applicants are equally likely to send erroneous signals in either direction.
 Part 3 ensures that p is unimodal, or "hump-shaped."
 Part 4 states that p satisfies the monotone likelihood ratio property.
 Finally, part 5 is a technical assumption to facilitate some of the proofs that follow.
 All of these assumptions are reasonably standard and are satisfied by a number of common distributions, including the normal, logistic, and non-central t distributions.

 Based on this signal generation process and the distribution of its applicants, the unconditional density of signals observed by a bank is where T is the set of all types that apply in equilibrium.
-We then define the likelihood that an applicant sending signal s has true creditworthiness θ as and 0 otherwise.
-Thus, π is the bank's Bayesian posterior beliefs on θ .
+We then define the likelihood that an applicant sending signal s has true creditworthiness q as and 0 otherwise.
+Thus, p is the bank's Bayesian posterior beliefs on q.

-$$\omega(s) = \int{T} p(s \mid \theta) g(\theta) d\theta, \qquad (1)$$
+$$\mathbf{w}(s) = \int{T} p(s \mid \mathbf{q}) g(\mathbf{q}) d\mathbf{q}, \qquad (1)$$

-$$\pi(\theta \mid s) = \frac{p(s \mid \theta)g(\theta)}{\omega(s)}, \quad \forall \ \theta \in T,$$ (2)
+$$p(q \mid s) = \frac{p(s \mid q)g(q)}{w(s)}, \quad \forall q \in T,$$ (2)

 Banks are not interested in an applicant's signal, per se.
-Rather, they grant credit based on an applicant's expected creditworthiness derived from this posterior π .9 We will often refer to this expected creditworthiness as an applicant's inferred "quality," which is denoted by
+Rather, they grant credit based on an applicant's expected creditworthiness derived from this posterior p.10 We will often refer to this expected creditworthiness as an applicant's inferred "quality," which is denoted by

-9 This Bayesian process formally models the intuitive notion that lenders use their past experiences to interpret the information on loan applications.
-This is true regardless of whether lenders formally subject their loan applications to scoring models.
+10 This Bayesian process formally models the intuitive notion that lenders use their past experiences to interpret the

-$$q(s) = \int{T} \theta \pi(\theta \mid s) d\theta \,. \tag{3}$$ banks will approve any applicants for whom this expression is positive.
+$$q(s) = \int{T} q p(q \mid s) dq . \tag{3}$$

-Therefore, the bank's expected return from a loan to an applicant sending signal s is
+Therefore, the bank's expected return from a loan to an applicant sending signal s is banks will approve any applicants for whom this expression is positive.